-In HTC’s Practical Nursing program, you’ll gain the skills to be part of a health care team in a variety of health care settings including hospitals, clinics, home health agencies, long-term care facilities, transitional care facilities, industry and the armed forces.
+In HTC’s Practical Nursing program, you’ll gain the skills to be part of a health care team in a variety of health care settings including hospitals, clinics, home health agencies, long-term care facilities, transitional care facilities, and assisted living facilities.

-To prepare you for success, your education includes courses ranging from basic nursing skills to psychosocial nursing, from pharmacology to medical ethics.
+To prepare you for success, your education includes courses ranging from basic nursing skills to psychosocial nursing, from pharmacology to actual patient care.
 It’s a blend of theory and hands-on experience that builds your nursing knowledge, skills, and attitudes.
 The program is designed to meet the requirements of the Minnesota Board of Nursing for qualifying to take the practical nursing state board licensing examination (NCLEX-PN).
 Upon successful completion of the examination, you’ll be a licensed practical nurse (LPN).
-Our NCLEX-PN passing rates have consistently equaled or surpassed state and national averages.

 Some of your courses will involve learning nursing skills in a lab setting.
 This includes simulation experience for practicing nursing situations in a realistic patient care setting with mannequins that breathe, have a heartbeat, and can even speak!

-Some of your clinical courses will take place in a long term care, clinic, school, or home care setting.
+Some of your clinical courses will take place in a long term care, transitional care, clinic, school, or group home setting.

 Students must meet the following expectations for every clinical course:

 - Students must have a cleared criminal background study from the MN Department of Human Services (DHS) in order to be eligible for clinicals.
-Application will be made through the program the semester prior to clinicals.
-Contact the MN DHS, 651-431-2000, with questions regarding background studies.
+Contact the MN DHS at 651-431-2000, with questions regarding background studies.
 NOTE

-Students who have been admitted to the Practical Nursing program should refer to the HTC Bookstore on either Brooklyn Park or Eden Prairie campuses for the list of required textbooks and optional reference texts for each course.
+Students who have been admitted to the Practical Nursing program should refer to the Campus Store on either the Brooklyn Park or Eden Prairie campus for the list of required textbooks and optional reference texts for each course.
 Additionally, every student will need the following supplies:

 - Blood pressure cuff- adult size regular

-- Ace Bandage: 3 inches wide x 5 yards long
+- 1 Ace Bandages: 3 inches wide x 5 yards long

 - White uniform shoes or tennis shoes